cmu-phil/py-tetrad/README.md

 If you're Python-based, you might consider using [causal-learn](https://github.com/py-why/causal-learn) algorithms where available.
 We will add some examples for algorithms that overlap with Tetrad to show the comparison.

 We're curringly using the stable Tetrad version 7.2.2, which is hard-coded for use in the project.
-Javadocs are provided; if you'd like to use these, download them to a new directory on your computer and unzil them (jars can be unzipped).
+Javadocs are provided; if you'd like to use these, download them to a new directory on your computer and unzip them (jars can be unzipped).
 Then view them with a browser.

 # Install